-Office of Inspector General United State House of Representatives
+Office of the Inspector General United States House of Representatives

-In our audit of the fiscal year 2018 financial statements of the U.S. House of Representatives (House), we found:
+In our audits of the fiscal years 2019 and 2018 financial statements of the U.S. House of Representatives (House), we found:

-- the House financial statements as of and for the fiscal year ended September 30, 2018, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; 1 and - no reportable noncompliance for fiscal year 2018 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- the House's financial statements as of and for the fiscal years ended September 30, 2019, and 2018, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; and - no reportable noncompliance for fiscal year 2019 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more detail (1) our report on the financial statements, which includes an emphasis of matter paragraph related to the new Statement of Budgetary Resources presentation, and other matter paragraph related to required supplementary information (RSI)2 included with the financial statements; (2) our report on internal control over financial reporting; (3) our report on compliance with laws, regulations, contracts, and grant agreements; and (4) House comments.
+The following sections discuss in more detail (1) our report on the financial statements, certain required supplementary information $(RSI)^2$ , (2) our report on internal control over financial reporting; and (3) our report on compliance with laws, regulations, contracts, and grant agreements; and (4) House comments.